 Classes are normally held twice a week for one hour.
 Attendance is required.
 Please refer to the schedule of classes for more details and information on class fees and trip dates.
 Classes usually offered (based on interest and time of year):

 |folk dance: classical Greek to modern Israeli||Nordic|

 |raft, sea kayak, and canoe||yoga|

-Although a student may take more than one class per quarter, students will receive credit for only one class each quarter.
+Although a student may take more than one PE class per quarter, students will receive PE credit for only one PE class, community engagement activity, or for experiential learning activity each quarter.
 Physical education classes must be completed during the Reed academic year.
 Summer school classes and courses completed while on a leave of absence are not transferable.
-Physical education credit will not be granted for classes completed outside of the Reed physical education department program without prior written approval from the program director.
+Physical education credit will not be granted for classes completed outside of the athletics, fitness, and outdoor programs department without prior written approval from the program director.